Rihanna Tells Us About Savage X Fenty Experience

 When news broke that Rihanna had plans to open physical Savage X Fenty stores, many wondered what the shopping experience would be like.
 Its e-commerce site went live in 2018 and was soon followed by runway shows that exclusively aired on Amazon.
 The brand has dominated the online lingerie arena for the past four years with badass marketing campaigns (I mean it is Rihanna) that focused on size inclusion.
 Now, it has its sights set on delivering its consumers an even better experience in real life.

 As a former employee of major lingerie brand Victoria’s Secret, I was personally interested in how Savage X would stand out.
-That’s why I took a trip to the Los Angeles (Westfield Culver City) opening last Saturday, February 12, so you wouldn’t have to.
+That’s why I took a trip to the Los Angeles (Westfield Culver City) opening last Saturday, 12th February.
 As I arrived at the store, there was a line of excited customers ready to shop that stretched to the middle of the mall.
-The bold and vibrant colors of each room (Ripple, Logo, Swirl, Video, and Evergreen), which offers interactive features for shoppers to experience, immediately caught my eye.
+The bold and vibrant colours of each room (Ripple, Logo, Swirl, Video, and Evergreen), which offers interactive features for shoppers to experience, immediately caught my eye.

 Advertisement